-This guide serves as a practical tool to develop the brief, design and specifications of high quality accessible housing.
+This guide is a practical tool to develop the brief, design and specifications of high quality accessible housing.
 Key considerations are social inclusion, usability, homelike environments, amenity and cost-efficiency.
 The guide includes checklists as well as practice tips and includes current design benchmarks such as the Livable Housing Australia Guidelines, and Specialist Disability Accommodation Design Category requirements.
-The guide is made up of six parts: